51isunshine/chineseandpinyin/README.md

 	1. Get the pinyin of chinese.
 	2. There are five style about output format.
+	3. Implement sort by pinyin.
-	3. More information ,please see "DictTest.java" file.
+	4. More information ,please see "MainTest.java" file.

-Welcome to use and report bug, please download it. chinesepinyin-V1.0.0.jar
+Welcome to use and report bug, please download it. chinesepinyin-V2.0.0.jar

 To-do-list:

-	1. The sort of chinese!
-	2. How to Segment the chinese!
+	1. How to Segment the chinese!
-	3. Extends the chinese dictionary.
+	2. Extends the chinese dictionary.

 If you are instrested in it ,please join us!